kingjosephm/vehicle_make_model_classifier/README.md

 # Data
 ## Training data
-A fuller description of the training image dataset, how it was constructed, and statistical moments can be found in `TrainingImageData.md`.
+A fuller description of the training image dataset, how it was constructed, and statistical moments can be found in [TrainingImageData.md](TrainingImageData.md).

+We were unable to find a sufficiently-large (>500k) publicly-available image dataset, so we created our own.
+This not only ensures we have sufficient images per class, but also that the training set is **representative of common passenger vehicles currently found on U.S. streets**.
+By contrast, we do not expect our test sets to be as representative for reasons described below.

 We scrape Google Images to create our training image dataset of passenger vehicles (including coupes, sedans, hatchbacks, SUVs, convertibles, wagons, vans, and pickups), which is representative of foreign and domestic vehicles sold in the U.S. market in 2000-2022.
 This does not include exotic vehicles or heavy-duty work vehicles.
 We obtained this list of vehicles sold in the U.S. during this period from the [back4app.com](https://www.back4app.com/database/back4app/car-make-model-dataset) database, an open-source dataset providing detailed information about motor vehicles sold in the U.S. in recent decades.

 These data are stored in the MERGEN OneDrive Data folder in `scraped_images.zip`.

 ### Manufacturers in data
-We make several sample restrictions (see `TrainingImageData.md`), yielding the following 40 manufacturers and 574 distinct make-models as our final analytic training set.
+We make several sample restrictions (see [TrainingImageData.md](TrainingImageData.md)), yielding the following 40 manufacturers and 574 distinct make-models as our final analytic training set.

 | Manufacturer | Years in Database | Number of Models |
 | --------- | ----- | ------- |